ROBERTSON CENTER FOR INTERCULTURAL LEADERSHIP

 Prepare your employees, managers and executives to work effectively across cultures and gain a competitive advantage in the ever-changing global marketplace.

 Expand your reach and impact by increasing cultural competence and growing key partnerships.

 OUR CORE VALUES

 In our trainings, programs, and professional culture, we strive to embody these values.

 The Robertson Center for Intercultural Leadership (CIL) partnered with Chevron...

 "After the course, I think I gained many things.
 I know how to lead different people with different styles, focus on something deeper (values) and not only focus on the surface of something.
-I learned how to cooperate with someone different from me and how to communicate and express myself better." — Student from the Global Leadership and Innovation Program 2016
+I learned how to cooperate with someone different from me and how to communicate and express myself better." — Participant in the Global Leadership and Innovation Program, 2016